Shelby219/T2A1_workbook/README.md

 ------

-##  - f.
-Identify the relationships and associations between the entities you have identified in part (e)
+##  F. Identify the relationships and associations between the entities you have identified in part (e)

 - User has_many user_followers
 - User has_one seller